two-tauers/k3s-alpine/README.md

         mkfs.ext4 <DRIVE NAME>2
         ```

-        > Note that this is already done withing the `boot` make target, but please check the code before running it, as it might inadvertently delete data.
+        > Note that this is already done within the `boot` make target (or not!), please check the code before running it, as it might inadvertently delete data.
+If you're using a different device for persistent data, you don't need two partitions.

         (see [parted docs](https://www.gnu.org/software/parted/manual/parted.html))